 Dances with Wolves, A River Runs Through It, Apollo 13, Legends of the Fall, Sense and Sensibility, Kramer vs. Kramer.

 Note: John, like one of our deacons, calls anything starring Liam Neeson “Qui-Gon’s new movie.”
-Qui-Gon is his favorite Jedi.
+Qui-Gon is his favorite Jedi by far.

 He thinks the years 1970, 1972, 1975, 1980, and 1983 were exceptionally good years for pop music.